CAD Design Software | Computer-Aided Design | Autodesk

-Autodesk makes CAD design software for land surveyors, civil engineers, project managers, and construction professionals.

-CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design, bridge construction (US site), office building design, and movie animation (US site).
-With 2D or 3D CAD programs, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects, and document the design with dimensions and other annotations.
+CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design (*), bridge construction (US Site), office building design and movie animation (*) .
+With 2D or 3D CAD programmes, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects, and document the design with dimensions and other annotations.
 With features like point clouds (*), you can add real-life context to your drawings to create a digital twin or recreate physical objects in your designs

 *All links point to the US site.